helderbadim/Bankist-Webpage/README.md

 This project showcases a collection of modern **JavaScript UI features** implemented using **vanilla JS**.
 It includes modal windows, smooth scrolling, tabbed interfaces, lazy-loaded images, sliders, and sticky navigation—all without external libraries or frameworks.

-> ⚠️ This project is purely educational and intended for practice.

 ---

 ## 🧾 Features